Superconvergent pseudostress-velocity finite element methods for the Oseen and Navier-Stokes equations: Experiments

 \section{Experiments}

-In this section, the postprocessing procedure $\bm{\sigma}_h\mapsto\bm{\sigma}_h^*$ in Theorem \ref{recoverysigma} is based on the polynomial preserving recovery $\widetilde{R}_h$ for the lowest order RT element described in \cite{BaLi2019}.
-In the first experiment, we verify our a priori and superconvergence error estimates.
-We also test the adaptivity performance of the recovery a posteriori error estimator in the other two numerical experiments.
+In this section, the postprocessing procedure $\bm{\sigma}_h\mapsto\bm{\sigma}_h^*$ in Theorem \ref{recoverysigma} is based on the polynomial preserving recovery $\widetilde{R}_h$ for the lowest order RT element described in \cite{BankLi2019}.
+Roughly speaking, each row of $\bm{\sigma}_h^*$ is constructed as a continuous piecewise linear vector-valued polynomial with nodal values determined by least-squares fitted linear local polynomial on vertex patches.
+For linear Oseen equations, we set the viscosity $\nu$ to be $1$ and verify the a priori and superconvergence error estimates.
+The adaptivity performance of the error estimator base on $\bm{\sigma}_h^*$, $\bm{u}_h^*$ is also under investigation.
+In the end, the proposed postprocessing is tested in the Kovasznay flow from the Navier--Stokes equation.